John Belushi, Muddy Waters, Johnny Winter & Dan Akroyd, date unknown, probably late 1970s.

-Have a great weekend, see you back here tomorrow.
+Have a great Hamas-Free weekend folks.
+See you back here tomorrow.

 Have a great weekend, folks.

 Have a great weekend, folks.
-See you back here tomorrow for more of the usual awesome.
+See you back here tomorrow for the cool stuff.

 Miss Tess & The Bon Ton Parade perform “That Oo Oo Oo” in October 2009.
 According to the Utoobage comments, she’s playing an electrified 1920 Weymann archtop.
 This is early morning roadtrip music for me.
 I love it.

 J.D.
 McPherson at Sun Studios 2014.
 Jump to 02:30 for kickass rockabilly.

 Doowop wasn’t called “Doowop” until the 60s or so, so here’s a Rhythm & Blues Documentary instead.
 Yeah it’s kinda sucky, so try this:

 Have a great weekend folks, and remember that this three-day weekend is not a holiday honoring BBQs and bloviating politicians.

 Memorial Day honors those who gave their lives in the name of Freedom.